 The brewery is on full-display so you can watch the head brewer hard at work on the next batch of beer while sampling the latest brew, while the tasty menu consists of pub food using regional produce.

-In Fyshwick you can also enjoy an outstanding German-inspired menu and take in the view of the brewery.
+You can also enjoy an outstanding German-inspired menu and take in the view of the brewery.
 Zierholz is also served on tap at many of Canberra's best restaurants and bars.

 The traditional Canberra tavern